- I’m just a junior at my university but really would like to work in the DA. Are there any opportunities for students?

-- Yes, there are a limited number of openings for outstanding undergraduate and graduate students to work in the DI as interns or grad fellows.
+- Yes, there are a limited number of openings for outstanding undergraduate and graduate students to work in the DA as interns or grad fellows.
 We are particularly interested in students specializing in economics, physical sciences, engineering, geography, area studies, international affairs, or political science.
 These highly competitive positions offer the full range of employee benefits, including health insurance, paid holidays, and possible tuition assistance in some cases.
 We ask students to apply about nine months before they are available to begin work.

-- A DI analyst will spend the majority of his/her career at CIA Headquarters.
-At various points throughout their careers, however, DI analysts may travel overseas on short trips ranging from a few days to several weeks to learn more about the region or topic they have been assigned to follow.
+- A DA analyst will spend the majority of his/her career at CIA Headquarters.
+At various points throughout their careers, however, DA analysts may travel overseas on short trips ranging from a few days to several weeks to learn more about the region or topic they have been assigned to follow.
 In some cases, analysts may spend several months working at an Embassy or in support of US military operations, depending on their responsibilities or language skills.
 Many analysts also choose to deepen their expertise by competing for an overseas posting that may last up to three years.